section-engineering-education/engineering-education/articles/agora-cloud-recording-part-2/index.md

 The endpoint URL must contain the `appID`, the `resourceID`, the `sid` (recording ID), and the `mode` of recording.

-In the body of the request, we should specify the UID, the channel ID and the subscription list and the upsubscription list for video and audio channels seperately.
+In the body of the request, we should specify the UID, the channel ID and the subscription list, and the unsubscription list for video and audio channels separately.

 Schema of the request body: